Cemaes: History

 The village was a commotal seat for the Prince of Wales before the invasion of Edward I in 1282–83.
 Dafydd ap Llywelyn, prince of Wales from 1240 to 1246, is recorded as having issued an act at Cemaes in 1238.

 Between the end of the 18th and beginning of the 20th century the village was noted for producing salted herring as well as bricks from a nearby works, which was served by a narrow gauge tramway down to the sea.
 The pier, which was badly needed for trade and fishing, and later tourism, was damaged badly by storms in 1828 and 1889.
 Both times they were rebuilt and improved by local businessmen.

 Throughout its history the village has had three names.
-The first was Castell Iorwerth ("Iorwerth's Castle") after an important Welsh prince of the time.
+The first was Castell Iorwerth ("Iorwerth's Castle") after Iorwerth Drwyndwn, the father of Llywelyn ab Iorwerth.
 The second name, Cemais, is similar to the modern name and refers to the meanders in the River Wygyr that are near the village.
 The name of the nearby Wylfa nuclear power station is linked to the village.
 The late 19th-century Cemaes resident David Hughes, who travelled to Liverpool and found riches in the building industry, lived for much of his life on the island.
 He built the village hall in 1898 and his home 'Wylfa Manor' in 1896, on the site of the current power station.
 It is located under the current Wylfa car park.

 The village hosted several matches of the 2019 Inter Games Football Tournament, a replacement football tournament for the popular Island Games.
 The games were held in Gibraltar but the lack of pitches there meant Anglesey was deemed to be a better host.